tabbykatz/100-days-of-code/r1-log.md

 I'm in the final week of my React project for school, and struggling mightily with end-of-build doldrums.
 What even is Javascript?
 Is CSS really awesome?
 WHY
 ### day 33/99
 All the hard parts of deploying a project: slides, blog posts, landing pages, and readmes.
 These are just as much a part of it as any code.
+### day 34/99
+Finished my presentation slides and landing page today, no thanks to the many shiny new concepts I stumbled into and wanted so badly to follow.